Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week2/day4/exercise1/description.md

 1. the input for the full name should have the following attribute ```name = "fullname"```
 1. the input for the amount due should have the following attribute ```name = "cost"```
 1. the input for the amount paid should have the following attribute ```name = "paid"```

+**Attention:** to make the exercise withoug problems wrap your solutions withing a div with ```id = 'myExerciseSolutions'``` and wrap all your html withing that div.
+Also all your jquery DOM searches & manipulation should be relative to that div!